bbatsov/batsov.com/_posts/2022-11-27-reading-files-in-ocaml.md

 You can also use `In_channel.input_line` to read file contents line by line and avoid excessive memory allocation.
-I'm still missing something like Clojure's `line-seq` that create a lazy seq from which you can obtain the file lines, but I guess this should be doable in OCaml one way or another.
+I'm still missing something like Clojure's `line-seq` that create a lazy seq from which you can obtain the file lines, but I guess this should be doable in OCaml one way or another.[^3]

 I encourage everyone to peruse the [documentation of `In_channel`](https://v2.ocaml.org/api/In_channel.html) to learn more about the